thilus/denovorustapp/README.md

-# Rust Implementation of a De Novo Peptide Sequencing Graph Algorithm
+# De Novo Peptide Sequencing Graph Algorithm (coded in Rust)

 A brief overview of the algorithm:
 1) Extract peaks from mass spectra